-In considering grievances related to reappointment, promotion, or tenure, the grievance panel shall not substitute its judgment on the substantive merits of the decision, including the requirements of the academic unit or of a candidate's professional qualifications, for that of the appropriate faculty body or bodies and administrators.
-If the grievance panel concludes that the grievant's claim is proven, it will recommend reconsideration by the appropriate faculty body or bodies and administrators, indicating respects in which it believes the review process was inadequate.
+In considering grievances related to reappointment, promotion, or tenure, or actions under chapter 6, the grievance panel shall not substitute its judgment on the substantive merits of the decision, including the requirements of the academic unit or Title IX or other laws or of a candidate's professional qualifications, for that of the appropriate faculty body or bodies and administrators.
+If the grievance panel concludes that the grievant's claim of a violation of rights is proven, it will recommend reconsideration by the appropriate faculty body or bodies and administrators, indicating respects in which it believes the review process was inadequate.
 If a grievance panel concludes that there was an unfair evaluation because of considerations violative of academic freedom or prejudice, it will recommend reconsideration by a new faculty body and by administrators, indicating the respects in which it considers unfair judgments to have taken place.